HardMax71/Integr8sCode/README.md

 - **Monitoring Tools**: Using OpenTelemetry and Grafana to keep an eye on system health.
 - **Alerts**: Set up notifications for when things go wrong.

-Link for accessing Prometheus is shown in `/editor` web page.